jpegleg/k3s-dragon-eggs/README.md

 #### Adding a role specific rule to the global allow policy

 Keeping the global policy simple is optimal.
-If there is a need for large amounts of variety,
+If there is a need for large amounts of variety, we might do microservice specific network policy instead, keeping the global policy as short as is reasonable.
+With that said, there are often a few general categories of nodes that desire different rules.

-An example role based "allow all egress deny an ingress" rule:
+An example node role based "allow all egress deny all ingress" rule:

 ```
 apiVersion: projectcalico.org/v3